This post is also available in: Français

 This time I wanted to make a different recipe, Lamb Tagine in Granite Ware roaster (a great cooking method that I talked in this article), to see the difference.

 When trying this recipe, I found the lamb and the vegetables very tender and more concentrated in spice flavor.

 I did not add any liquid as I usually do in my other recipe and was a little nervous that the meat or vegetables would burn or stick to the pan.
 Surprisingly, everything was perfect: I got enough juice from the meat and vegetables.
-In fact, the granite ware roaster has the same principle of the tagine dish.
+In fact, the granite ware roaster has the same principle as the tagine dish.
 The steam produced in the granite ware will go up on the lid, condense, then drop back down so everything stays moist.

 What I really like about tagine is how versatile it is.
-You can easily substitute other vegetables such as root, winter squash, wild mushrooms… and substitute pine nuts by almonds and/or other dry fruits in your pantry (raisins, cranberries, plums…).
+You can easily substitute other vegetables such as root, winter squash, wild mushrooms… and substitute pine nuts with almonds and/or other dry fruits in your pantry (raisins, cranberries, plums…).